portsip/portsip-pbx-administration-guide/en/portsip_pbx_administration_guide_v16_en.md

 ![PortSIP PBX Setup Wizard Step 3](../images/setup_wizard_3.png)

 > **Warning**
-> Once you added the transport, you have to chagne the firewall rule to allow the transport port.
+> Once a new transport was added, you have to change the firewall rule to allow the transport port.
 The client app, IP Phone will reach to PBX by the transport and port.

 ## 3 PBX Management